glasgow2024/member-portal/README.md

 Then request OAuth credentials from a clyde admin for the staging server.
 (You will be providing the Clyde server a callback that looks like `https://MYPORTAL.loophole.site/clyde`).

+FYI: information about loophole can be found at [https://loophole.cloud/]